Weatherization Assistance Program Implementation & Renovation

 Image

 Historically, MF housing has not been a major recipient of WAP funding.
-According to a 2014 study by Oak Ridge National Labs, less than 20% of WAP services were provided to MF buildings (i.e., five or more units).
-In regions considered “moderate climate zones”, only about 8% percent of homes served were in MF buildings.[1]
+According to a 2014 study by Oak Ridge National Labs, less than 20% of WAP services were provided to MF buildings (categorized as buildings with five or more units).
+In regions considered “moderate climate zones,” only about 8% percent of homes served were in MF buildings.[1]

 WAP implementers tends to focus on single-family (SF) homes because working with MFAH properties is technically difficult and financially more complex.
 Few WAP implementers have the experience and capability to deliver the energy modeling required by the U.S. Department of Energy (DOE) to approve a MFAH project or to leverage various sources of financing to meet the cost-share requirements of WAP to conduct deep retrofits at MFAH properties.
 In comparison, serving SF homes is simple: WAP pays for everything.
-ICAST focuses exclusively on MF housing and has a successful record of implementing EERE and health and safety (H&S) upgrades that meet WAP guidelines.
+ICAST focuses exclusively on MF housing and has a successful record of implementing energy efficiency, renewable energy, health, and safety upgrades that meet WAP guidelines.

 How ICAST Utilizes Weatherization Assistance Program